openstack/ironic/doc/source/contributor/releasing.rst

 remove the tox codespell job to avoid failures due to version changes, spelling is fixed in master and most recent stable branches only and backported "as is".

+The remaining metal3 jobs can be left on stable and bugfix branches but they need to be updated once the metal3 community follows up with its releases.
+See the comments in the job definitions for instructions.

 Things to do before releasing
 =============================